hthanhsg/nids-protocol-benchmark/README.md

 # nids-protocol-benchmark

-Controlled benchmark accompanying the systematic survey **"Deep Learning for Flow-Based Network Intrusion Detection (2022–2026)"**.
+Controlled benchmark accompanying the systematic survey **"Deep Learning for Flow-Based Network Intrusion Detection: A Systematic Review of Architectures, Datasets and Evaluation Rigor"**.

 The survey audits how the field evaluates flow-based NIDS models and argues that reported performance differences between studies often reflect the *evaluation